MadLadSquad/UntitledImGuiFramework/README.md

     - [polkit](https://www.freedesktop.org/wiki/Software/PolicyKit/) integration 🚧
     - [fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/) integration 🚧

+The framework uses C++ as its main development language, but because we want to include support for full modability and plugins in mutiple languages, the user-facing API has a separate completely C version that can be used to develop applications too!
+Simply write the required bindings to your language or generate them automatically from C using a relevant tool, and as long as you have the main engine library compiled you should easily be able to write applications in C or any other programming language that supports C style functions.

 ## Learn
 You can find the documentation in the [wiki](https://github.com/MadLadSquad/UntitledImGuiFramework/wiki)

+Documentation is written as pure learning material, code examples are in most cases provided and are written with both the C and C++ API in mind.
+Additionally there is specific documentation for distibuting applications including the framework on different platforms that may be used by OS maintainers to create packages for the framework

 ## Showcase and Progress
 Coming soon, follow our [youtube channel](https://www.youtube.com/channel/UCWKEvueStyfeMGnkvVJuGxQ) and the